kdoore/1335GitBook/project-1-pshape-pattern-recursion.md

         if(level <1 ) { //termination condition
             return; //stop function execution by returning from the function }
-        vertexShape( length); //- task - draws 1 instance of the pattern recursivePattern( length - 20, level -1 ); //recursive call
+        PShape s = vertexShape( length); //- task - create PShape by calling the vertexShape function shape( s, 0, 0); //draw the shape on the canvas at x=0,y=0. recursivePattern( length - 20, level -1 ); //recursive call }
-    }
 ```